IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic run
 {: #bluemix_ic_run}

 Start a new container in the container cloud service from an image name.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">run</a> command in the Docker help.
+For more information, see the [run](https://docs.docker.com/reference/commandline/run/){: new_window} command in the Docker help.